2024Studios/Project_Guidlines/C# Guidelines.md

     private void DoPrivateFunction() { }                  //ALWAYS specify the access modifier

+    // If possible, wrap arguments by aligning newlines with the first argument. void AVeryLongFunctionNameThatCausesLineWrappingProblems(int longArgumentName,
+                                                             int p1, int p2) {}

     // If aligning argument lines with the first argument doesn't fit, or is difficult to
     // read, wrap all arguments on new lines with a 4 space indent. private void AnotherLongFunctionNameThatCausesLineWrappingProblems(